-BFSA was retained by the applicant to conduct a cultural resources survey for the Harvill and Rider Project (PPT190039), located just west of the city of Perris within the unincorporated Val Verde area of Riverside County, California.
-The archaeological survey was conducted in order to comply with CEQA and County of Riverside Cultural Resource Guidelines (Draft) with regard to development-generated impacts to cultural resources.
+BFSA was retained by the applicant to conduct a cultural resources survey for the Water and Harvill Project, located just west of the city of Perris within the unincorporated Val Verde area of Riverside County, California.
+The archaeological survey was conducted in order to comply with CEQA and County of Riverside Cultural Resource Guidelines (Draft) with regards to development-generated impacts to cultural resources.
 The project is located in an area of moderate cultural resource sensitivity, as is suggested by records data.
 Sensitivity for cultural resources in a given area is usually indicated by known settlement patterns, which in Riverside County are focused around environments with accessible food and water.

-The applicant proposes to develop the approximately 14.62-acre project located at the northeast corner of the intersection of Harvill Avenue and Rider Street in unincorporated Riverside County (Figure 2.0-1).
-The project is located at 23840 Rider Street and includes APNs 317-170-024 and -045.
-The subject property is situated within Section 12, Township 4 South, Range 4 West, San Bernardino Base and Meridian, as shown on the USGS Perris, California and Steele Peak, California topographic quadrangle maps (Figure 2.0-2).
-The project seeks to develop the property into a warehouse and multi-tenant industrial structure with associated parking, infrastructure, and landscaping (Figure 2.0-3).
+The applicant proposes to develop the 20.57-acre project located west of Harvill Avenue between Water Street and Orange Avenue, in unincorporated Riverside County (Figure 2.0-1).
+The project includes APNs 317-270-006, -010, -015, and -016 and is situated within Section 13, Township 4 South, Range 4 West, San Bernardino Base and Meridian, as shown on the USGS Perris, California (7.5-minute) topographic quadrangle map (Figure 2.0-2).
+The project proposes the development of a 438,000-square-foot warehouse/logistics building, with interior office space, truck/trailer parking, associated infrastructure, and a storm water detention basin.
+(Figure 2.0-3).

 Principal Investigator Brian F. Smith directed the cultural resources study for the project.
-Senior Field Archaeologist Clarence Hoff conducted the pedestrian survey on January 13, 2020.
-The survey was conducted in 10-meter interval transects.
-Visibility of the natural ground surface fluctuated.
-Andrew Garrison and Brian Smith prepared the technical report.
-Andrew Garrison created the report graphics and Lisa Stone conducted technical editing and report production.
+Project Archaeologist Andrew J. Garrison conducted the pedestrian survey on September 3, 2021.
+The survey was conducted in five to 10-meter interval transects.
+Visibility of the ground surface varied throughout the property but on average is characterized as moderate to good.
+Andrew J. Garrison and Brian F. Smith prepared the technical report.
+Andrew J. Garrison created the report graphics, and Summer J. Forsman conducted technical editing and report production.
 Qualifications of key personnel are provided in Appendix A.